Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5PwIEaLRDRY.md

 ### Transcript

-> no one knows, when do signs come not sure i don't know if they're going to be updated for or not, i also but they will come
+> no one knows, when do signs come not sure I don't know if they're going to be updated for or not, I also but they will come